 Jazz by Toni Morrison

 Jazz... my, my, my.
 I found this book to be quite challenging, but I will do my best to explain what it's about.
 Harlem, 1926: Violet Trace (a hairdresser) is dealing with the fallout of her husband Joe's affair.
-This affair with a teenaged girl named Dorcas has ended with Joe (a 50-year-old salesman) stalking and killing Dorcas, and with Violet attempting to stab Dorcas's body at the funeral.
+This affair with a teenaged girl named Dorcas has ended with Joe (a 50-year-old salesman) stalking and killing Dorcas, and Violet attempting to stab Dorcas's body at the funeral.
 To sum Violet and her husband's relationship up, it's a mess.
 And while Joe is crying for months and months over what he did and no one holds him accountable for murdering that girl, Violet is left to pick up the pieces.
-She receives the brunt of her neighbors' judgment for acting out at the funeral and being mentally ill, and she's the one who has to decide how to move forward within her marriage and household.
+She receives the brunt of her neighbors' judgment for acting out at the funeral and being mentally ill, and she's the one who must decide how to move forward within her marriage and household.
 Trying to understand more about the kind of person Dorcas was, Violet begins visiting her neighbor Alice, the aunt and mother figure whom Dorcas lived with.

 Favorite quotes: